 The International Baccalaureate curriculum offered is of high quality and academically rigorous.
-Where possible, differentiation and support can be put in place for students to be successful.
-The support team consists of a coordinator, a school counsellor and/or school psychologist and someone who provides academic support to our students.
+Differentiationis offered and, where possible, extra support can be put in place to remove barriers for learning.
+The support team consists of a coordinator, a school counsellor and/or school psychologist and staff to provide academic and/or behaviour/social support.
 The school also collaborates with specialist therapists to meet a range of specific needs and these services are usually at additional costs to parents.